imazen/resizer-web/src/content/docs/docs/v4/plugins/batchzipper.md

             Response.Write("\n" + Math.Round(percentComplete) + "% complete");
             //Note, however, on a live server, that opening a file for writing may take much longer than reading, thus
             //even 90% of elapsed time could occur before the first item is resized.
 This is very much an I/O bound process, and
-            //calculting a percentage complete is nearly worthless on a live server.
+            //calculating a percentage complete is nearly worthless on a live server.
         }
     }

+## Version history

+### v4.3 (current)

+All .NET Framework projects now target .NET 4.7.2 (previously 4.5/4.5.2).
+No functional changes to this plugin.

+### v4.2.8 and prior

+This plugin has been stable since its initial release.
+No breaking changes.